 The popularity of Instagram and its quick-post partner, Instagram Stories, has meant we’re sharing our experiences and taking selfies at every occasion.
-Thanks to our favourite image-sharing app, we’re getting an inside look at other people’s beauty treatments and rituals—be it at home or in salon.
-Beauty bloggers and celebs alike are all sharing their favourite gadgets, massagers and masks on social media, and we got curious about the trends that keep popping up on our feeds time and time again.
+Thanks to our favorite image-sharing app, we’re getting an inside look at other people’s beauty treatments and rituals—be it at home or in a salon.
+Beauty bloggers and celebs alike are all sharing their favorite gadgets, massagers, and masks on social media, and we got curious about the trends that keep popping up on our feeds time and time again.
 The hashtag #beautytips has 2.3 million Instagram posts alone, with #beautytricks boasting a further 33,000 posts.
 To investigate, we just had to try the most intriguing recurring items out for ourselves.

 This clever micro-exfoliation stamp gently pricks the uppermost layers of skin to stimulate collagen production whilst creating microscopic channels to permit better absorption of your skincare products.
-Yes, you might have heard of a dermaroller, but this unique tool utilises a gentle “press and lift” action that further stimulates collagen and elastin production, leading to more supple, youthful skin.
+Yes, you might have heard of a derma-roller, but this unique tool utilizes a gentle “press and lift” action that further stimulates collagen and elastin production, leading to more supple, youthful skin.

 We love that this tool doesn’t break the bank.
 If it’s good enough for the celebs, it’s good enough for us.
 We got to work “stamping” our face two to three times over, as per instructed, rotating the direction of the stamp each time—avoiding the under-eye area and lip line.
 “The idea that the harder you push the better the results is false.
 Some pressure is good, but more is not necessarily better,” Sherrill explains.